-KPMG Oy Ab, a firm of authorised public accountants, has acted the central cooperative's auditor since 2002, with authorised public accountant Raija-Leena Hankonen as the Chief Auditor since 2014.
-KPMG Oy Ab, a firm of authorised public accountants, acts as the auditor of OP Cooperative Consolidated, i.e. the central cooperative consolidated, with auditors appointed by KPMG Oy Ab acting as chief auditors.
+KPMG Oy Ab, a firm of authorised public accountants, has acted as OP Cooperative's auditor since 2002, with authorised public accountant Raija-Leena Hankonen as the Chief Auditor since 2014.
+KPMG Oy Ab, a firm of authorised public accountants, acts as the auditor of OP Cooperative Consolidated, or the central cooperative consolidated and its entities, with auditors appointed by KPMG Oy Ab acting as chief auditors.
 Auditors acting as OP Financial Group member cooperative banks' auditors also include other firms of authorised public accountants and authorised public accountants, in addition to KPMG Oy Ab.

 Audit is based on audit plans.
-Statutory audit of separate companies and their groups involves the audit of the entity's accounting, financial statements, report by the board and governance for the financial year.
-The Markets operations, central banking, insurance institutions' investment, non-life insurance reinsurance, credit risks and outsourced IT functions included the priorities in statutory audit.
-In addition, all published interim reports and financial statements bulletins have been audited.
+Aspects relevant to statutory audit included receivables from customers, investment assets and derivative contracts, insurance liabilities, accounting for development expenditure and the control environment related to financial reporting as well as information systems.
+Interim reports and financial statements bulletins are based on unaudited figures.

-OP Cooperative Consolidated has used KPMG Oy Ab's advisory services related mainly to the comfort letters of bond programmes, ISAE 3042 verifications from centralised services, assignments related to structural changes in the central cooperative as well as tax counselling.
+OP Cooperative Consolidated has used KPMG Oy Ab's advisory services related mainly to the comfort letters of bond programmes, ISAE 3402 verifications from the centralised services, the application of upcoming IFRSs as well as tax services and counselling.